chunyong04/cy/README.md

 2. Test on different screen sizes (desktop, tablet, mobile) to ensure responsiveness and usability.

 Credits:
-Content: The content for the news articles section was inspired by various open-source content.
 Media: The images used on the product cards were sourced from https://www.maroon5.com/.
 Acknowledgements: Inspiration for the design and functionality was drawn from various e-commerce platforms known for their simple, user-centric design.